Henry Pooley & Son

-Another example of the companies railway engine weighing scales can be found in the grounds of the Queen Victoria Museum and Art Gallery in Launceston, Tasmania, Australia.
+Another example of the company's railway engine weighing scales can be found in the grounds of the Queen Victoria Museum and Art Gallery in Launceston, Tasmania, Australia.

-Another example of the companies agricultural weighing scales in its original position can be found in the grounds of Cragend Farm, Northumberland England United Kingdom.
+Another example of the company's agricultural weighing scales in its original position can be found in the grounds of Cragend Farm, Northumberland England United Kingdom.

+An 1930 dated example of the company's 20 ton weighbridge can be found at a disused railway station in Briar Close,Evesham,UK.

-Another example of the companies engine weighing equipment can be found at the Surrey Hills Community Centre on Union Road, Surrey Hills, Melbourne, Victoria, Australia.
+Another example of the company's engine weighing equipment can be found at the Surrey Hills Community Centre on Union Road, Surrey Hills, Melbourne, Victoria, Australia.

-An Locomotive Balancing Table made for the Victorian Railways in 1912 can be found at the Newport Workshops in Melbourne, Australia.
+A Locomotive Balancing Table made for the Victorian Railways in 1912 can be found at the Newport Workshops in Melbourne, Australia.
 It is operational and used regularly to weigh & balance steam locomotives by Steamrail Victoria.

+A base of a machine manufactured in 1920 is still embedded in the up platform at Redruth station in Cornwall.